 Guthrie died in April 1971, only a few months before the Crucible opened.

-The Production of King Oedipus by Tyrone Guthrie and Tanya Moiseiwitsch will be published by Wordville in 2022, with permission of The Tyrone Guthrie Centre.
+The Production of King Oedipus by Tyrone Guthrie and Tanya Moiseiwitsch was published by Wordville in 2022, with permission of The Tyrone Guthrie Centre.